Azure/static-web-apps-cli/readme.md

 **Static Web Apps CLI is in preview.** If you have suggestions or you encounter issues, please report them or help us fix them.
 Your contributions are very much appreciated. 🙏

-The CLI emulates commonly used capabilities of the Azure Static Web Apps cloud service.
-Some differences are expected. **Always deploy and test your apps in production.**
+The CLI emulates commonly used capabilities of the Azure Static Web Apps cloud service. **Some differences are expected.
+Always deploy and test your apps in Azure to confirm behavior.**

 ## Quickstart